Board of Trustees

-The Board of Trustees, known as Directors, are appointed by the Members and are the accountable and decision making governance of the Trust and all its schools.
+Board of Trustees, known as Directors, are appointed by the Members and are the accountable and decision making governance of the Trust and all its schools.
 Currently the membership is:

-David Morton (Chief Executive Officer)
+Canon David Morton

-David Morton is the Diocesan Director of Education for the Diocese of St Albans.
+David is the Diocesan Director of Education for the Diocese of St Albans.
 He was a primary school teacher and school leader serving as headteacher in three Church of England schools requiring rapid improvement.
 Following a period where he was CEO of the Stapleford Centre, a Christian education charity, David became Deputy Director of Education in July 2013, assuming responsibility for school buildings, land and trusts and the development of the Diocese’s school improvement provision.